MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	C:\Test.docx                          C:\Test.docx

-## Using PowerShell for the Azure Information Protection client and Active Directory Rights Management Services
+## The Azure Information Protection client and Active Directory Rights Management Services

 Read this section before you start using the PowerShell commands to protect or unprotect files when your organization uses Active Directory Rights Management Services.